sakuli/sakuli.github.io/content/docs/writing-tests/100_native-testing/110_interacting-with-env.md

 ---
 title: Interacting with the environment
 ---
-In addition to screenshot based testactions, Sakuli is able to utilize your keyboard, clipboard and environment variables.
+In addition to screenshot based test-actions, Sakuli is able to utilize your keyboard, clipboard and environment variables.
 All these features are incorporated in the `Environment` class.

 ### Keyboard actions